-Classification of pesticide active substances and plant protection products must be performed in accordance with Regulation (EC)1272/2008 (CLP Regulation).
+Pesticide active substances and formulated plant protection products (PPPs) must be classified and labelled in accordance with Regulation (GB/NI)1272/2008 (GB/NI CLP).
 Further information is available in: Introduction to Classification and Labelling.

 The following subsections are included on this page:

-The guidance document on the application of CLP contains information on the calculation method, and is available via the ECHA CLP Guidance page
+The guidance document on the application of GB/NI CLP contains information on the application of the calculation method.

 Special Labelling Requirements for Sensitisers